VocaDB/ResXFileCodeGenerator/README.md

 ### Inner Class Visibility (per file or globally)

-Per default inner classes are not generated, unless this setting is one of the following:
+By default inner classes are not generated, unless this setting is one of the following:

  * Public
  * Internal